AMSAT-NA/PacSatFSKBoard/NOTES.md

 current leakage, 1uA for the Rohm is still too much.
 You can get diodes with much less reverse current leakage, like 5nA.
 Switch to one of those.

+Make all the U.FL connectors DNP and only add them when they are needed.

 # Not going to do